ZitongWan/EcoMusic/README.md

 # Android Studio --- Echo Music
-Use MVVM framework to finish this.
+Use MVVM framework to complete this project.